 Girraween National Park Southern Queensland Country

-Gaze into still, deep waters of Bald Rock Creek on the Dr Roberts Waterhole walk.
+Gaze into the still, deep waters of Bald Rock Creek on the Dr Roberts Waterhole walk.
 Photo credit: Cameron Semple © High and Wide

 Dr Roberts Waterhole